 In GrafMov, the relative position is available and the instantaneous differential velocity vector is computed.

 Heading Determination

-For applications that require heading, GrafMov's KAR, a fast integer ambiguity resolution algorithm, can make use of the separation between the antennas to further decrease initialization times.
+For applications that require heading, ARTK, a fast integer ambiguity resolution algorithm, can make use of the separation between the antennas to further decrease initialization times.
 Pitch can be computed from the relative vector output.